Persistence of Gaussian stationary processes: a spectral perspective: Preliminaries

 \subsection{Ball and tail estimates}

 The terms ``ball'' and ``tail'' events refer to a stochastic process remaining inside or outside a ball, respectively.
-These were immensely studied, see e.g. \cite{Li-Shao}.
+These have been immensely studied, see e.g. \cite{Li-Shao}.
 The following bounds, which will be repeatedly used, are ball and tail estimates for the one-dimensional Gaussian variable $Z\sim \calN(0,1)$.